 Hello and welcome to Music at St Peter’s Catholic Academy!
 My name is Mr Balzarano and I am the music teacher here at our school.

 Music is a universal language, and I believe it embodies one of the highest forms of creativity.
 I have always been passionate about music, and fortunate to have been given many opportunities to excel in the subject thanks to creative and inspiring music educators teaching me during my school years.
 I have always harboured a want to ‘pay it forward’ and provide the same musical encouragement and enjoyment to children that I received at their age.
 I have had a long career in piano and electronic keyboard performance in addition to my teaching.
-I have worked in many professional touring bands in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; gaining a Diploma in Music (Hons) from the Australian International Conservatorium of Music; and more recently completing a Doctorate (PhD) in Music at Keele University in 2018.
+I have worked in many professional touring bands in my native Australia, and have received many accolades that include passing the Australian Guild of Music Professional Performance examination with high distinction; gaining a Diploma in Music (Hons) from the Australian International Conservatorium of Music; being a four-time state champion and a national representative in electronic organ competitions run by Yamaha Music; and completing both my Masters Degree and Doctorate (PhD) in Music at Keele University here in Staffordshire.

 What does a music lesson look like at St Peters?